EU seeks to harness VW outrage in diesel testing push

-BRUSSELS/PARIS (Reuters) - The European Commission sought on Tuesday to increase pressure on carmakers to agree to faster, deeper diesel emissions cuts, counting on public anger over Volkswagen’s (VOWG_p.DE) test-rigging to help its case.
+BRUSSELS/PARIS, Oct 6 (Reuters) - The European Commission sought on Tuesday to increase pressure on carmakers to agree to faster, deeper diesel emissions cuts, counting on public anger over Volkswagen’s test-rigging to help its case.

 In an unprecedented test of its political heft - and of European regulatory enforcement - the industry is resisting a push by Brussels to crack down on nitrogen oxide (NOx) emissions that are as much as seven times the legal limit on average.

-European government officials met in Brussels in an attempt to unlock a stalemate over plans to introduce real-world measurements of diesel emissions rather than rely on easily manipulated lab tests.
+European government officials were meeting in Brussels in an attempt to unlock a stalemate over plans to introduce real-world measurements of diesel emissions rather than rely on easily manipulated lab tests.

-The results of the meeting, when they become apparent, may offer “one of the first weather vanes” for an auto industry now facing tougher emissions regulation, said Arndt Ellinghorst, a London-based analyst with Evercore ISI.
+Tuesday’s technical meeting may offer “one of the first weather vanes with respect to potential proposals to changes in legislation in the wake of the VW saga”, said Arndt Ellinghorst, a London-based automotive analyst with Evercore ISI.

 The U.S. Environmental Protection Agency’s exposure of VW cheating has provoked wider scrutiny of the chasm between official test results and excessive real-world diesel emissions by much of the industry in Europe.
 NOx and particulates are blamed for many thousands of deaths each year.